Welcome to your ultimate Nepal travel guide, designed to make your Nepal holiday an unforgettable experience.

 Tips for Budgeting for Your Nepal Holiday

-Plan for the Unexpected: It’s always a good idea to have extra funds available in case of emergencies or unforeseen expenses.
+Plan for the Unexpected: No matter how organised or confident you are, it’s always a good idea to have extra funds available in case of emergencies or unforeseen expenses.

 Trekking: Trekking can be more expensive due to permits, guides, and porters.
 If you’re planning a trek, factor in these additional costs.